bertvv/ansible-role-bind/README.md

 Configuring the firewall is not a concern of this role, so you should do this using another role (e.g. [bertvv.el7](https://galaxy.ansible.com/list#/roles/2305)).

+If you like/use this role, please consider giving it a star or reviewing it on Ansible Galaxy.
+Thanks!

 ## Requirements

 - This role is written specifically for RHEL/CentOS and works on versions 6 and 7.